 - Titus Maccius Plautus's ancient Roman play Miles Gloriosus is the Trope Namer, making this one Older Than Feudalism.
 Modern audiences may recognize the vainglorious soldier from A Funny Thing Happened on the Way to the Forum.
+The play's comedic nature means we never learn for sure, but he at least is implied to be ever bit as badass as he claims.

 - "Miles Gloriosus" is Latin for "boastful soldier", and even before Plautus the term was used for a comic stock character in Roman theater.